geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

-# Module 6 - Lab 5 - Exercise 1 - Install Office 365 ProPlus
+# Module 6 - Lab 5 - Exercise 1 - Manage an Office 365 ProPlus installation

 You have taken on the persona of Holly Spencer, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage a user-driven Office 365 ProPlus installations.
-You will also deploy and configure Office Telemetry components.

 In this exercise you will learn how to download and manage the Office 365 ProPlus suite for an individual user.

-### Task 1 – Prepare a User Account for Installing Office 365 ProPlus

 Performing a user-driven Office 365 ProPlus installation is a two-step process: 1) configuring the user account so the user is eligible to download and install the Office 365 deployment tool, and 2) performing the installation.

-In this task, you will complete the first step by reviewing several user accounts to see which are eligible to perform a user-driven installation.
+In the first two tasks in this exercise, you will verify different conditions that affect whether a user can install Office 365 Pro Plus.
 In doing so, you will see what factors play a role in determining whether a user can download the deployment tool.
-In the next task, you will install the Office 365 ProPlus suite for one of the users.

 There are two ways in which a user can be blocked from downloading the Office 365 ProPlus suite: <br/>

-- First, an individual user can be prohibited from downloading Office 365 ProPlus if he or she does not have an appropriate Microsoft 365 license (which you will verify in this task with Laura Atkins).
+- The user does not have an appropriate Microsoft 365 license (which you will verify in Task 1 using Laura Atkins).

-- Second, all users can be prohibited from downloading Office 365 ProPlus if an admin turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify with Adam Hobbs).
+- An admin turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify in Task 2 with Diego Siciliani).

+In the final task in this exercise, you will install the Office 365 ProPlus suite for one of the users.

+### Task 1 – Verify how licensing affects installing Office 365 ProPlus

+In this task, Holly will test whether a user who has not been assigned an appropriate Microsoft 365 license can download Office 365 ProPlus.
+For this test, you cannot use any of the existing users that appear in the **Active Users** list in the Microsoft 365 admin center.
+These users only have Office 365 accounts (M365xZZZZZZ.onmicrosoft.com accounts); they do not have corresponding on-premises (adatum) accounts.
+Without an on-premises account, you cannot log into the Client 1 VM as any of these users to install Office 365 Pro Plus on the client machine.

+Therefore, you must use one of Adatum's on-premises user accounts that exists in its VM environment.
+For this test, you will use **Laura Atkins**.
+You will create an Office 365 account for Laura, but you will not assign her an Office 365 license.

 1. You should switch to your Domain Controller VM (LON-DC1) and if necessary, log in as **ADATUM\Administrator** and password **Pa55w.rd.**